-Templates can be set up for emails so that standard emails containing rich text can be created for any client using infused merge fields.
+Templates and Signatures can be set up for emails so that standard emails containing rich text can be created for any client using infused merge fields.

-When setting up the text in the Email Template, the Template Editor displays in rich text.
+When setting up the text in the Email Template or Signature, the Template Editor displays rich text.
 You can apply formatting using the tools in the Editor.
 You can also copy and paste existing formatted text from Office programs and any formatting is reflected in the editor.

 Including Merge Fields in Email Templates and Signatures

 You can include Merge Fields in Email Templates and Signatures using the Merge Field selectors at the bottom of the Email Editor.
-For full information, including how to include Merge Fields to bring in content (such as user or client information from Xero Practice Manager and content from FYI) refer to Including Merge Fields in Email Templates and Signatures.
+For full information, including how to include Merge Fields to bring in content (such as user or client information from your practice management software and content from FYI) refer to Including Merge Fields in Email Templates and Signatures.

 Creating Email Templates in FYI